 Financial Philosophy: “It hurts to spend money.”

-It’s likely that the very thought of being social sends shivers down their spines for fear of what expenses may lurk behind a seemingly innocent night out with friends.
-These individuals are so addicted to saving, even spending on basic necessities becomes an issue.
+It’s likely that the very thought of being social sends shivers down their spines for fear of what expenses might lurk behind a seemingly innocent night out with friends.
+These individuals are so addicted to saving that even spending on basic necessities becomes an issue.

-What to Do: When dealing with the financial habits of a savings addict, Lowenstein recommends experimenting with different bank accounts to help keep budgets and savings priorities reasonable.
+What to Do: If you’re a tightwad, Lowenstein recommends experimenting with different bank accounts to help keep budgets and savings priorities reasonable.
 For example, keep one account strictly for an emergency fund, and dedicate the other to covering discretionary items like personal hygiene products, groceries, etc.